The Audit Committee considers the council’s annual accounts, audits of council services, the council’s risk management, and anti-fraud functions.

 Meetings of the Committee shall be held in public, subject to the provisions for considering exempt items in accordance with sections 100A-D of the Local Government Act 1972 (as amended).

-The Audit, Pensions and Standards Committee will formally report back in writing to the full Council at least annually.
+The Audit Committee will formally report back in writing to the full Council at least annually.

-The Audit, Pensions and Standards Committee will advise the Executive on:
+The Audit Committee will advise the Executive on:

 · the strategic processes for risk, control and governance and the Statement on Internal Control;